stlpublicradio/DroneOperationsManual/opsmanual.md

 * When on site, if non-operations people are around, operations personnel may be required to secure an area to be kept free of people so the UAS can operate without flying over people.
 That place may be the takeoff and landing zone.
 That space, to remain free of people, should be as large as the PIC thinks is practical.
 * Weather can be very localized.
 When you arrive, you should check your location weather against the weather report you got from a flight briefing or automated observation service.
 Cloud ceilings will be most difficult to estimate on site, so be reasonable.
 If the clouds look low, stay low.
 Don't fly if fog is present.
 * Wind conditions also vary by location.
 An anemometer is a valuable tool for measuring wind on site, informing the PIC if wind speeds are within operational limits and how they may affect flight operations.
 * Turn off WiFi connectivity on any UAS mounted devices, such as cameras.
-Active WiFi devices on the UAS can interfere with critical 2.4 GHz RC and video transmissions.
+Active WiFi devices on the UAS can interfere with critical RC and video transmissions.
 Because most non-military UAS systems use 2.4GHz for either RC or video transmission, only enable WiFi if you are certain there will be no interference with your UAS hardware.
 * Before takeoff, make sure your compass is not receiving interference from nearby metal objects, and that you have enough GPS satellite connections.
+* After power up and takeoff, perform final control and telemetry checks at low hover before beginning mission.

 ## Flight